Arraying/bacvm/specification/specification.md

 ##### Function
 1. The function name.

 A function call can specify more values.
 These are treated as parameters.
-Per parameter, there are two values that need to be pushed: the variable type and variable value.
-As you may notice, exactly these two values are pushed onto the buffer when you load a variable using `vl`.

 As an example, executing the function `foo` with no parameters:
 ```